Radiergummi/vue-abstract-api/README.md

 ##### `mapResults`
 Retrieves a mapper function to figure out results and meta data.
-By default, we assume the API just returns all matched entities as an array, without any additional meta data.
+By default, we assume the API just returns all matched entities as an array, without any additional meta data - there may be cases though where your response data is wrapped inside a `results` field, for example.
+This callback allows you to unwrap the results and set more meta fields on your responses.
-You can, however, set additional meta data fields here, the most popular being "count" and "total".
+As I said you can set additional meta data fields here, the most popular being "count" and "total".
 Count reflects the number of retrieved items (usually the length of the response data, but there are additional concerns where using an API-provided value might be better), Total is the total number of available, matching entities on the server.
 This is most useful for paginated results.
 Beyond these, there might be more fields you want to populate.
 The `ApiResponse` object will provide getters for any of them, so what you want to do here is populate the fields with values from the response data.
 Since we receive the actual `AxiosResponse` object here, we also have access to headers and so on.